guumaster/random-collections/zeta-bot.md

 	- list
 - **web**  start a local server on http://localhost:7777 with UI options
 - **config** command to setup all zeta variables
+	- config <plugin> allows to save preferences for plugins

 - **help** show all available commands and aliases